House of Arese: 14th and 15th centuries

-During the late Middle Ages and early Renaissance, the Arese were notable as "nobiltà di toga" ("Nobles of the Robe"), aristocracy whose rank came from holding key judicial or administrative posts during the signoria of the Visconti, Dukes of Milan, and the Ambrosian Republic.
-Ambrogio Arese, Capitan d'Aresio (d.1388) was member of the Decurion Council, Notary of the Office of Provisions, and Chancellor of Milan under Galeazzo II Visconti.
-Giacomo Arese was Collegiate Jurisconsult and Ducal Sindacatore from 1406.
-Martino Arese (d.1427) was a wool merchant, member of the Decurion Council during the rise of Gian Galeazzo Visconti, first Duke of Milan, and made gentiluomo Ducale in 1409 during the violent reign of young Gian Maria Visconti for facilitating transition of power to Filippo Maria Visconti.
-During the rule of the Sforza, from 1450, the family expanded across the administration of the Duchy of Milan.
+During the late Middle Ages and early Renaissance, the Arese were notable as "nobiltà di toga" ("Nobles of the Robe"), aristocracy whose rank derived from civic stewardship of the commune, holding key judicial or administrative posts of the city-state during the signoria of the Visconti, Dukes of Milan, and the Ambrosian Republic.
+Giacomo Arese (Capitan d'Aresio), the first documented individual of extant lines, was a member of the Decurion Council in 1331 and a juridical consul of the Ecclesiastical Forum under Azzone Visconti.
+Ambrogio Arese was podestà of Voghera from 1371 under Galeazzo II Visconti and a member of the Decurion Council in 1388, notary of the Office of XII Provisioners, and chancellor of Milan under Gian Galeazzo Visconti.
+Andreolo Arese (de Arisiis), son of Antoniolo, was Gian Galeazzo Visconti's secretary from 1377 and his roaming ambassador towards becoming the first Duke of Milan in 1395.
+He represented Gian Galeazzo in France to negotiate and then ratify marriage between his daughter Valentina Visconti and Louis I, Duke of Orléans in 1388.

+At the dawn of the Renaissance, during the violent reign of young Gian Maria Visconti, Cristoforo Arese, son of Ambrogio, continued as ambassador to the French court of Charles VI from 1407.
+His brothers Giacomo Arese was a collegiate jurisconsult and sindicatore ducale from 1406 and Martino Arese was made Gentiluomo Ducale in 1409 for facilitating transition of power to Filippo Maria Visconti.
+He was appointed to the last Visconti Duke's Decurion Council in 1427.
+During the early rule of the Sforza, from 1450, the family appears to recede from prominence in the governance of the Duchy of Milan.